 When mistakes happen, we learn from them.
 We prevent harm caused in the short term and investigate the root cause of the problem to identify and resolve the underlying issues.
-We create a culture and an atmosphere of trust and openness in our teams and entities, where mistakes are discussed, so that everyone can act and learn from them.
-Only by understanding incidents and mistakes can we improve the way we work.
-This impacts our customers positively and improves our ways of working.
-If the lessons learned are relevant for other parts of the Group, they will be anonymised and shared.
+We foster a culture and an atmosphere of trust and openness within our teams, functions and units, encouraging discussion of our mistakes, so that everyone can act and learn from them.
+By understanding incidents and mistakes, we improve the way we work and provide a better service to our customers.
+If the lessons learned are relevant for other functions and units in the Group, they will be anonymised and shared.